RodrigoBernardino/DynamicLinqRepository/README.md

         where TEntity : class, IIdentifiableEntity, new()
     { }
 ```
 Create a new class that will be used as your database repository.
-This class most inherit from the EntityRepository<TEntity, TContext> class and the IEntityRepository<TEntity> interface that you have just created.
+This class most inherit from the EntityRepository<TEntity, TContext> class and also from the IEntityRepository<TEntity> interface that you have just created.
 ```C#
 public class EntityRepository<TEntity> : EntityRepository<TEntity, YourDbContext>, IEntityRepository<TEntity>
         where TEntity : class, IIdentifiableEntity, new()